Portakabin seeks court orders in bid to identify sender of anonymous emails

 The judge said the letter author had also asked the court not to make the orders, as they would not be able to afford a solicitor.

-The author also said the account the subject of the proceedings” had been deleted” and gave “a 100 per cent assurance” they would not send any more communications to Portakabin’s customers.
+The author also said the account which was the subject of the proceedings “had been deleted” and gave “a 100 per cent assurance” they would not send any more communications to Portakabin’s customers.

 If the author had genuine concerns about Portakabin, they should have raised them with either the companies, or with various regulatory authorities, it was argued.